-currently, the BMI fund is subject to budget management and total amount control, and hospitals are responsible for a portion of any over-expenditure.
-Hospitals thus are incentivized to require physicians to consider the BMI budget when prescribing drugs and use medical consumables reimbursed by the BMI fund;

-- hospitals are required to prioritise drugs and medical consumables centrally procured when deciding what to use, and the use of such drugs and medical consumables may be taken into consideration in the performance assessment of public hospitals and medical professionals; therefore, physicians are incentivized to prioritise the prescription of drugs and the use of medical consumables centrally procured, which are much cheaper than drugs and medical consumables that have the same indication or purpose but are not included in the centralised procurement; and - in addition, the DRGs and the DIP, being piloted in multiple cities, will pressure hospitals to control medical expenses, and thus may influence physicians' prescription behaviours.
+- currently, the BMI fund is subject to budget management and total amount control, and hospitals are responsible for a portion of any over-expenditure.
+Hospitals thus are incentivised to require physicians to consider the BMI budget when prescribing drugs and use medical consumables reimbursed by the BMI fund; - hospitals are required to prioritise drugs and medical consumables centrally procured, and the use of such drugs and medical consumables may be taken into consideration in the performance assessment of public hospitals and medical professionals; - in addition, the DRGs and the DIP, being piloted in multiple cities, will pressure hospitals to control medical expenses, and thus may influence physicians' prescription behaviours; - the increasingly severe punitive measures to the designated medical institutions and drug retailers contracting with the agencies of the BMI ("Designated Institutions") in the newly published Regulations on the Supervision and Administration of the Use of BMI Funds targets to restraint the fraud actives for the use of BMI Funds, and to strengthen the internal management control of the Designated Intuitions and further standardise the medical services provided.